 "75 of every 100 women who are born at the base of the social ladder, cannot overcome this condition, compared with 71 out of every 100 men."

-While it is observed that the darker skin tone Mexicans experience less upward mobility and greater downward mobility with respect to those who report a lighter skin tone.
+While it is observed that the darker skin tone Mexicans experience less upward mobility and greater downward mobility for those who report a lighter skin tone.

 In this sense, when analyzing the importance of the circumstances of origin in the formation of the inequality of opportunities, it is observed that in the northern region, which is one of the lowest inequality of opportunities, the skin tone weighs more than double than in any other region.